gbc1858/SPE-image-handler/readme.md

 - [ ] Fix the frame labeling bug.

 ## References
-The enclosed `winspec.py` is developed by Anton Loukianov.
+The enclosed `winspec.py` was developed by Anton Loukianov (@antonl).
 Please visit https://github.com/antonl/pyWinSpec for more details.